Staff Code of Conduct Policy

 Physical Contact

-• The physical punishment of any learner (vulnerable or otherwise) is unlawful, as is any form of physical response to misbehavior unless it is by way of restraint (see below).
+The physical punishment of any learner (vulnerable or otherwise) is unlawful, as is any form of physical response to misbehavior unless it is by way of restraint (see below).
 It is particularly important that employees understand this, both to protect their own interests and that of the organisation.

-• Any instance of inappropriate or non-consenting physical contact is to be reported to the Designated Safeguarding Lead/Deputy Lead or Representative for further investigation.
+Any instance of inappropriate or non-consenting physical contact is to be reported to the Designated Safeguarding Lead/Deputy Lead or Representative for further investigation.

 The Practice of Physical Restraint

-Restraint can be defined as the reasonable application of the minimum necessary force to overpower someone with the intention of preventing them from harming themselves or others, or from causing considerable damage to property.
+Restraint can be defined as the reasonable application of the minimum necessary force to overpower someone with the intention of preventing them from harming themselves or others, or from causing serious damage to property.

-There may be occasions where it is necessary for a member of staff to physically restrain a learner to prevent him/her from inflicting injury to themselves, to the member of staff, or to others.
+There may be occasions where it is necessary for a member of staff to physically restrain a learner to prevent him/her from inflicting injury to themselves, to the member of staff, or others.
 In such cases, only the minimum force necessary must be used and any action must be limited purely to restrain – no other actions are permissible.

 Restraint should only be used exceptionally, when unavoidable and be commensurate to the situation and the individual concerned.
 To this end, restraint should only be considered a response to an immediate and unexpected scenario, or as a last resort having tried alternative methods to diffuse a situation.

 Restraint should not be used as a form of punishment or to enforce compliance with instructions.
-It should not be attempted where the member of staff is put at undue risk and should only be performed in accordance with any training that has been provided.
+It should not be attempted where the member of staff is put at undue risk, and should only be performed in accordance with any training that has been provided.

 Where the member of staff has taken action to restrain a learner/vulnerable individual, he/she must report the matter to their line manager.
 Statements should be acquired from the parties involved (including any witnesses).
-The incident must be referred to the DSR for further investigation.
+The incident must be referred to the CEO for further investigation.

 Sexual Contact and Harassment